-At first, buying climbing shoes for a kid may seem difficult, but when it comes down to it, deciding on kids shoes is fairly straightforward.
-Each shoe has its own strengths in a specific climbing style, and once we can figure out what type of climber the child is, we can start to thin the herd.
+You might think researching and buying climbing shoes for a child may seem difficult, but when it comes down to it, deciding on kid's shoes doesn't have to be an intimidating process.
+Each shoe has its strengths and weaknesses, and once you figure out what type of climber the kid is, you can then start to narrow things down.

-What type of climbing does the child plan on practicing?
-Is this for gym use for a five-year-old just starting to attend a weekly climbing class, or is this for a young teen on the competition circuit?
-You'll want to get a shoe that compliments the style of climbing they do.
+What type of climbing do they plan on practicing?
+Are they mostly going to be using them indoors at the local climbing gym to attend a weekly climbing class, or is this for a young teen on the youth competition circuit?
+You'll want to get a shoe that compliments the genera of climbing they do.

-First, we will break down our buying advice into different experience levels/ages.
-Then we will discuss other considerations for making a kid's climbing shoe purchase.
+We will start by breaking down our buying advice into different experience levels/ages.
+Then we will discuss other considerations to consider when making a children's climbing shoe purchase.

 Experience Level / Age of the Climber